sharkdp/fd/README.md

 In emacs, run `M-x find-file-in-project-by-selected` to find matching files.
 Alternatively, run `M-x find-file-in-project` to list all available files in the project.

+## License
+Copyright (c) 2017-2020 The fd developers

+`fd` is distributed under the terms of both the MIT License and the Apache License 2.0.

+See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files for license details.